-Accessing your personal data
+Access personal data

-The Data Protection Act provides you with a right to ask for a copy of personal data held about you, subject to some conditions.
+The Data Protection legislation provides you with a right to ask for a copy of personal data held about you, unless certain exemptions apply.
 This is known as 'subject access.'

 - incidents logs

-- apply online.
+- apply online

-By Email: [email protected]
+or by Email: [email protected]

 If you want to know if you have any convictions or cautions you need to follow the process below:

-- Applications are processed by an organisation called ACRO (Criminal Records Office) and not by us so we cannot accept these forms
+Applications are processed by an organisation called ACRO (Criminal Records Office) and not by us so we cannot accept these forms.

 If no information is held about you, you will receive a letter confirming this.